 Here are the most common symptoms.
-You may have some and not others, but any of them could mean you have depression.
+You may have some and not others, but any of them can be part of the experience of depression.

 - Feeling sad or irritable

 - Feeling less able to do things

 - Losing interest in activities you used to enjoy

 - Becoming tired easily, losing concentration

 - Sleeping and eating less or more

 - Low self-esteem, feeling guilty or worthless

 - Losing interest in sex

 - Thoughts of self-harm or suicide